 This rustic-chic lodge set on the banks of Lake Wanaka already punches above its weight when it comes to wilderness luxury.
-But the Whare Kea Chalet takes it up a notch: 5700 feet, to be precise, which is this exclusive chalet's elevation on the north side of Dragonfly Peak.
+But the Whare Kea Lodge and Chalet takes it up a notch: 5,700 feet, to be precise, which is this exclusive chalet's elevation on the north side of Dragonfly Peak.
 The dazzling location, with snow-capped peaks and imposing glaciers all around, ensures plenty of envy-inducing Instagram moments.
-There's room for just six guests and two staff, so choose your travel companions carefully ⎯ once the helicopter drops you off at your top-of-the-world aerie, it's just you and some of the world's most awe-inspiring landscapes.
+There's room for just six guests and two staff, and you'll want to choose your travel companions carefully—once the helicopter drops you off at your top-of-the-world aerie, it's just you and some of the world's most awe-inspiring landscapes.

 No. 14 Verbier, Switzerland

 If you've ever dreamed of having your own private boutique hotel for the holidays, No. 14, in the tiny Swiss Alps town of Verbier, comes pretty close.
 With its 13 spacious bedrooms, a hammam, two outdoor hot tubs, a spa, and a cinema, this hideaway ticks all the boxes when it comes to slopeside decadence.
 Did we mention the chalet comes with a staff of 15 to cater to your every desire?

 Viceroy, Snowmass, CO